seand88/test-repository/README.md

 In my daily usage I will use AI for unit testing then review the tests etc...
 Have to really watch every piece of code its touching to make sure what you want.

-Overall im pleased with the design doing accomplishing this within 5-6 hours as thats all the time I have for this.
+Overall im pleased with the design accomplishing this within 5-6 hours as thats all the time I have for this.

 I really like the canvas element idea I used to render 3d in the background.
 This could really be anything you want, a full 3d scene or something to make things more visually interesting.